-We’re in our annual transition at the ranch from White to Green Season as we put away the winter gear and ramp up for the summer activities our guests love.
+We’re in our annual transition at the ranch from winter to summer as we put away the cold-weather gear and ramp up for the warmer activities our guests love.
 But we’re not the only ones making changes based on the season.

 Each spring marks the start of the summer migration for elk, mule deer, pronghorn, bison and other members of the ungulate species in Wyoming.
 These creatures are leaving their winter feeding grounds for the more lush habitat found at higher elevations.